Potyvirus: Evolution

 Potyviruses evolved between 6,600 and 7,250 years ago.
 They appear to have evolved in southwest Eurasia or north Africa.
 The estimated mutation rate is about 1.15×10^−4 nucleotide substitutions/site/year.

-Geographical spread
+Geographical distribution

 Agriculture was introduced into Australia in the 18th century.
 This introduction also included plant pathogens.
 Thirty eight potyvirus species have been isolated in Australia.
 Eighteen potyviruses have been found only in Australia and are presumed to be endemic there.
 The remaining twenty appear to have been introduced with agriculture.